 Japanese or Chinese knotweed (Fallopia japonica, Polygonum cuspidatum)

 Japanese knotweed is an excellent source of the potent antioxidant resveratrol.
 Resveratrol is a powerful antioxidant and has been shown to have positive cancer and weight loss benefits.
 Resveratrol helps reduce inflammation, prevents the oxidation of LDL"bad" cholesterol, and makes it more difficult for platelets to stick together and form the clots that can lead to a heart attack.
 It is a tremendous anti-aging agent and may protect nerve cells from damage and the build-up of plaque that can lead to Alzheimer's disease.

 Resveratrol also helps prevent insulin resistance, a condition in which the body becomes less sensitive to the effects of the blood sugar-lowering hormone, insulin.
 Insulin resistance is a precursor to diabetes.
 Resveratrol protected mice fed a high-calorie diet from obesity-related health problems by mimicking the effects of caloric restriction.

-Japanese knotweed root is known to aid the central nervous system and kill the bacteria responsible for Lyme disease.
+Japanese knotweed root is known to support the central nervous system and kill the bacteria responsible for Lyme disease.